rh-aiservices-bu/llm-on-openshift/README.md

 ### Vector Databases deployment

-A deployment example of Redis to be used as a Vector Store is available:
+Deployments of different databases that can be used as a Vector Store are available:

+- [PostgreSQL+pgvector](https://github.com/pgvector/pgvector): Full recipe to create an instance of PostgreSQL with the pgvector extension, making it usable as a vector store.
 - [Redis](redis_deployment/README.md): Full recipe to deploy Redis, create a Cluster and a suitable Database for a Vector Store.

 ### Inference and application examples